donlaiq/cryptofxwallet/README.md

 text field and click on the send button.<br/>
 Donate button is just a stupidity showing an animation, but its only utility is to change the destination address to one of my addresses.
-Next you should click on the send button if you really want to donate.<br/>
+Next you should click on the send button if you really want to donate.<br/></br/>

+The right side of the application shows the last 100 transactions associated with addresses of the wallet.

+<br/><br/>
 Flexibility of Crypto FX Wallet
 -------------------------------